X

 Thank you.
 We take the next question from Raghav Maheshwari.
 Please go ahead.

+Hello?
 Yes, thank you for the opportunity.
-Just a follow up question that we that you are talking about.
-So if you can just give a detail what portion of your revenue will Be booked as like, you know, X works and then what impact?
+Just a follow-up question.
+The next thing that we think — that you were talking about.
+So, if you can just give a detail on what portion of your revenue will be booked as like ex works.
+And then what [Speech Overlap]

 Yeah.
-So I just wanted to understand more on the X work revenue booking that you were talking about with the previous participant.
-So what impact will it get us on our cash conversion cycle On a consolidated basis?
+So sir, I just wanted to understand more on the ex work revenue booking that you were talking about with the previous participant.
+So, what impact will it get us on our cash conversion cycle on a consolidated basis?

 Aditya Menon

-As management, we have safety, you know, like we’re doing X works.
-There’s no pressure of third.
-Third, external factors affecting us.
-So maybe margin here and there might be affected marginally.
-But at the same time we have peace of mind and you know, everything’s in our hand.
+And again, as management, we have safety, like we are doing ex works.
+There’s no pressure of third external factors affecting us.
+So, maybe margin here and there might be affected marginally.
+But at the same time, we have peace of mind and everything is in our hand.
 We have less external factors affecting our business.

 Okay.
 And sir, are we planning to do this for our entire business or just the export or like what?